MPh-py/MPh/docs/demonstrations.md

 [subpr]: https://docs.python.org/3/library/subprocess.html

-### Creating models
+### Creating models: Java style

-While it is not the primary focus of MPh to create model features and change settings, it is however possible — thanks to [JPype][jpype], the Python-to-Java bridge that underpins MPh.
-All credit to the JPype developers for making this possible.
+The primary focus of MPh is to automate the simulation workflow, like running parameter sweeps or optimization routines with customized, Python-powered post-processing.
+Creating and altering models is possible (see next section), but has some limitations.

+However, any and functionality offered by the [Comsol Java API][japi] is accessible via the "pythonized" Java layer provided by JPype, which is exposed as the `.java` attribute of `Client` instances (mapping to Comsol's `ModelUtil`) as well as `Model` instances (mapping to Comsol's `model`).

-Let's take this Comsol blog entry as an example: [Automate Your Modeling Tasks with the Comsol API for use with Java][blog].
+Let's take this Comsol blog post as an example: ["Automate Your Modeling Tasks with the Comsol API for use with Java"][blog].
 It starts with the following Java code example:
 ```java
 import com.comsol.model.*;
 import com.comsol.model.util.*;